Grilled Basil Garlic Chicken combines a few simple ingredients into one fantastic, flavorful meal!

-These grilled basil garlic chicken breasts use skin-on, boneless breasts and the skin helps keep the chicken super moist as it grills.
+The skin on these Grilled Basil Garlic Chicken Breasts really helps keep the chicken super moist as it grills.
 The simple coating of garlic, basil, and extra virgin olive oil adds a ton of flavor to this dish, and the skins crisps up to a wonderful golden color.
 Even if you choose not to eat the skin, leave it on while you grill this chicken to ensure that it stays moist and delicious!

 Click here for our 100+ Best Chicken Recipes.

-- Remove the chicken from the heat and allow to rest for 10 minutes before serving.
-Serve either whole or sliced for your family or guests with our Grilled Balsamic Peaches.
+- Serve either whole or sliced for your family or guests with our Grilled Balsamic Peaches.